 Pain in the big toe joint is usually caused by degenerative arthritis.

-This may follow from an injury to the joint, multiple minor injuries or from poor foot function over time increasing stress on the cartilage within the joint.
+This may follow an injury to the joint, multiple minor injuries or be from poor foot function over time increasing stress on the cartilage within the joint.

-- Exercises can help to maintain as much joint range of motion as possible - Strapping may help on a temporary basis - Orthotics or special shoe insoles specially made for your feet support the joint and reduce stress on the joint cartilage relieving pain and reducing the speed of the wear and tear on the joint - Surgery - An Arthrodesis which is fusing the joint.
+- Exercises can help to maintain as much joint range of motion as possible - Strapping may help on a temporary basis - Orthotics, or special shoe insoles made specifically for your feet, support the joint and reduce stress on the joint cartilage relieving pain and reducing the speed of the wear and tear on the joint - Surgery - An Arthrodesis which is fusing the joint.
 These procedures are best performed by Orthopaedic Surgeons.